The End May Be Nearer: Doomsday Clock Moves Within 100 Seconds Of Midnight

 How Trump Has Tried To Scale Back Nuclear Programs In North Korea And Iran

+"The Doomsday Clock is a globally recognized indicator of the vulnerability of our existence," said former Irish President Mary Robinson at the annual clock-unveiling ceremony.
+"It's a striking metaphor for the precarious state of the world, but most frighteningly, it's a metaphor backed by rigorous scientific scrutiny."

-With 13 Nobel laureates on its board and founded by scientists who worked on the atomic bomb-building Manhattan Project during World War II, the University of Chicago-based Bulletin of Atomic Scientists has used its Doomsday Clock to register existential threat levels and raise awareness of them.
+With 13 Nobel laureates on its board and founded by scientists who worked on the atomic bomb-building Manhattan Project during World War II, the University of Chicago-based Bulletin of the Atomic Scientists has used its Doomsday Clock to register existential threat levels and raise awareness of them.

 In 1953, months after the U.S. tested its first hydrogen bomb and as the Soviet Union was about to do the same, the Doomsday Clock was also set within two minutes of midnight.
 The minute hand was moved back gradually as nuclear arms control agreements reduced the threat of global catastrophe.

 By the time the Soviet Union collapsed and the Cold War ended in 1991, the clock was set at an unprecedented 17 minutes to midnight.
-It's moved closer ever since.
+It has moved closer ever since.

-"What you're hearing," said former California Democratic governor Jerry Brown, who appeared at the event as the Bulletin's new executive chairman, "is really the voices of the prophets of doom.
-Speaking of danger and destruction is never very easy — if you speak the truth, people will not want to listen, because it's too awful, and it makes you sound like a crackpot."
+"What you're hearing," said former California Democratic Gov. Jerry Brown, who appeared at the event as the Bulletin's new executive chairman, "is really the voices of the prophets of doom.
+Speaking of danger and destruction is never very easy — if you speak the truth, people will not want to listen, because it's too awful and it makes you sound like a crackpot."

-The clock's minute hand was moved forward after the August 2019 collapse of the 1987 Intermediate-Range Nuclear Forces Agreement between the U.S. and Russia.
+The clock's minute hand was moved forward after the August 2019 collapse of the 1987 Intermediate-Range Nuclear Forces Treaty between the U.S. and Russia.
 The demise of the pact frees both nations to deploy land-based missiles over ranges that leave little time for a response.

-There were also growing signs in 2019 that the Trump administration was aiming to withdraw from the Open Skies Treaty that allows the U.S. and Russia to observe one another's military installations through closely monitored overflights.
+There were also growing signs in 2019 that the Trump administration was aiming to withdraw from the Open Skies Treaty, which allows the U.S. and Russia to observe one another's military installations through closely monitored overflights.

-And Iran increased its stockpile of low-enriched uranium and added new and improved centrifuges last year in the aftermath of the U.S. withdrawing from a multi-nation nuclear pact with Iran forged during the Obama administration.
+And Iran increased its stockpile of low-enriched uranium and added new and improved centrifuges last year in the aftermath of the U.S. withdrawing from a multination nuclear pact with Iran that was forged during the Obama administration.

 "I have to admit [that] we set the clock in November," said George Washington University research professor Sharon Squassoni.
 "This was before recent military actions by the U.S. and Iran, Iran's statement or threat that it might leave the Nuclear Non-Proliferation Treaty, and North Korea's abandonment of talks with the United States."